-- Features can be implemented in different languages or formats. - Product line implementation techniques should encode and process artifacts in a uniform manner. - It should not matter if code was written in C++ or Java, we should be able to work with it in the same way.
+- Software systems, including their features, can be implemented in different languages or formats. - Product line implementation techniques should encode and process artifacts in a uniform manner. - It should not matter if code was written in C++ or Java, we should be able to work with it in the same way.